Harikaran-u/Todo-API-CRUD-Assignment/README.md

    3. Headers - Should provide JWT Key in Authorization
    4. Todo Object - title, description, userId
    5. Title & Description Lengths - Title(4, 24) & Description(20, 400)
-   6. Result new todo ID
+   6. You will get the Result as a new todo ID
    7. You will get valuable errors in case of any mistakes
 4. Get All Todos API
    1. Method - GET